HYRAI-foundation/datasets/readme.md

 ## Hyra AI training data

-This repo contains the training data for Hera AI
+This repo contains the training data for Hyra AI

 ### Data sources